Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 ## Dig the code ##
 The application is divided into 5 main classes.

-* <b>StockList.cs</b>: this is a C#/.NET porting of the [Lightstreamer - Stock-List Demo - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java).
+* <b>StockList.cs</b>: this is a C#/.NET porting of the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java).
 It inherits from the <i>IDataProvider</i> interface and calls back Lightstreamer through the IItemEventListener interface.
 Use it as a starting point to implement your custom data adapter.<br>
-* <b>LiteralBasedProvider.cs</b>: this is a C#/.NET implementation of the `LiteralBasedProvider` Metadata Adapter in  [Lightstreamer - Reusable Metadata Adapters - Java SE Adapters](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
+* <b>LiteralBasedProvider.cs</b>: this is a C#/.NET implementation of the `LiteralBasedProvider` Metadata Adapter in  [Lightstreamer - Reusable Metadata Adapters - Java Adapters](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
 It inherits from the IMetadataProvider interface.
 Use it as a starting point to implement your custom metadata adapter.<br>
 * <b>ExternalFeed.cs</b>: this component simulates an external data feed that supplies quote values for all the stocks needed for the demos.
 * <b>StandaloneLauncher.cs</b>: this is a stand-alone executable that launches both the Data Adapter and the Metadata Adapter for the .NET Stock-List Demo example.
 It redirects sockets connections from Lightstreamer to the .NET Servers implemented in the LS .NET SDK library and does not rely on the .NET Server wrapper provided.<br>
 * <b>Log4NetLogging.cs</b>: used by the stand-alone executable to forward the log produced by the LS .NET SDK library to the application logging system, based on log4net.<br>